Contemporary Japanese weddings are celebrated in a variety of ways. Many contain traditional Japanese and Western elements side by side.

 Traditionally, the religious wedding ceremony is held in Shinto style at a shrine.
 Nowadays, this shrine may be located inside the hotel where the festivities take place.
 A Shinto priest conducts the ceremony, which is visited by only the close family members of the couple.

-In the ceremony, the couple is purified, drinks sake, and the groom reads the words of commitment.
-At the end of the ceremony, symbolic offerings are given to the kami.
+In the ceremony, the couple is purified, drink sake, and the groom reads the words of commitment.
+At the end of the ceremony, symbolic offerings are given to the kami (Shinto deities).
 The couple is dressed in traditional kimono.